gaysianthirdspace/g3s-site/content/about.md

 The G3S website is a group effort by members of our community:

-- Ethan set up the infrastructure and oversees website maintenance
+- Ethan set up the infrastructure and design and oversees website maintenance
 - Fish developed website content and style
 - Andrew, Thompson, and Jean created graphics used on the website and provided valuable feedback
 - Rick contributes to improvement of website style.